6A31/dankmemer-farm/README.md

 **4.** If you want to run multiple Tokens at once it is recommended adding proxies, to prevent getting rate limited.

 Place a text file (proxies.txt) in the folder.
-Proxies format ("ip:port")
+Proxies format: ("ip:port")

 **5.** Run the script and enter your channel ID.
 All the bots will farm in that channel.
 **All your Tokens need access to the channel, so make sure they are joined, and have send message permission.**